Myanmar judge rejects request for dismissal of case against two jailed Reuters reporters

 In its argument, the defense said the papers contained only publicly available information and could not be deemed secret.

-Reporting by Shoon Nang and Antoni Slodkowski; Editing by Martin Howell
+Reporting by Shoon Naing, Thu Thu Aung, Sam Aung Moon, Yimou Lee and Antoni Slodkowski; Editing by Martin Howell